Project-JCSA/FL_Electric_Vehicles/README.md

     * Use JavaScript IfVisible library to change page title when page is idle.

 ## Final Analysis
 Our analysis shows that counties with more EV registrations have clusters of EV charging stations.
-However, there are some counties without charging stations that still have a handful of EV registrations.
+There are some counties without charging stations that still have a handful of EV registrations.
+In addition, the map shows EV charging stations along major travel routes of I95 and I75.
 <img src="./Images/FL_EV_Map_2020.png" width="500">

 The most popular EV models registered in Florida, accounting for 60% of the market share, are Tesla's Model 3, Model S, & Model X.
 <img src="./Images/FL_EV_Models_2020.png" width="250">

 Miami-Dade, Broward, & Palm Beach have the most EV Registrations, however, they are also some of the most populus counties.
 A suggested future enhancment to this project would be to look at the EV Registrations to Population ratio.
-This would allow for a better comparison accross counties with large population disparities.
+This would allow for a better comparison across counties with large population disparities.
 <img src="./Images/FL_Population_2020.png">